 What Does It Mean to Truly Lead?

 Some leaders build from vision.
 Others build from grit.
-But the leaders people remember — the ones worth following — are the ones who’ve done the hard work of transformation.
+But the leaders people remember, the ones worth following, are the ones who have done the hard work of transformation.

-In this powerful reflection, Dr. Tom Nebel, founding partner and executive chairman of Leaders Rising Network, shares the story of how his leadership evolved from drive and defiance to presence and purpose.
-It’s a journey that touches entrepreneurial hustle, personal breakdown, and the quiet, liberating work of rebuilding relationships.
+In this reflection, Dr. Tom Nebel, founding partner and executive chairman of Leaders Rising Network, shares how his leadership evolved from drive and defiance to presence and purpose.
+It is a journey that touches entrepreneurial hustle, personal breakdown, and the quiet, liberating work of rebuilding relationships.

-This isn’t a highlight reel.
-It’s the real work of becoming the kind of leader others trust — not because of your position, but because of how they experience you.
+This is the real work of becoming the kind of leader others trust: not for your position, but for how they experience you.

 Early Leadership: Formed by Resistance, Fueled by Belief